asdf-community/asdf-direnv/README.md

 ## Usage

-First, make sure you install and globally activate the most recent direnv
+First, make sure you install this plugin, then install and globally activate the most recent direnv version:
-version:

 ```bash
 asdf plugin-add direnv